thanasisk/euclides-api/README.md

 ## Read the source!
 Especially comments!
 See above
 ## Some security measures
-We do not run as root
+- We do not run as root
+- SSL is expected to be handled by a reverse proxy (think nginx-ingress or similar)
+- Differentiation between performance and debug mode
+## Testing
+`go test -v` will perform unit testing
 ## Configuration
 - Configuration is 12-factor(-ish) via env variables.
 Sane defaults are provided
 - `DEBUG` - set to `TRUE` for debug mode - any other value or lack thereof means